-French health minister to run for Paris mayor
+French health minister to run for Paris mayor to end scandal

-PARIS (AP) — France’s Health Minister Agnes Buzyn has been named the new candidate for mayor of Paris by the country’s governing party, which scrambled to replace the original contender who abruptly withdrew after a leak of sex videos on social media, a press official for the party said.
+PARIS (AP) — France’s Health Minister Agnes Buzyn was named on Sunday as a new candidate for mayor of Paris, a late entry by the country’s governing party after a scramble to replace the original contender who abruptly withdrew after a leak of sex videos on social media.

-The choice on Sunday of Buzyn, whose profile rose with the outbreak of the new deadly virus from China, came just two days after a frantic search for a candidate began.
-It underscored the importance that President Emmanuel Macron’s centrist party placed on winning the mayor’s office — and emerging from a scandal.
+The choice of Buzyn, whose profile rose with the outbreak of the new deadly virus from China, came just two days after a frantic search for a candidate began.
+It underscored the importance that President Emmanuel Macron’s centrist party places on winning the mayor’s office — and emerging from a scandal.

+The presidential Elysee Palace quickly named a replacement for Buzyn as health minister, Olivier Veran, a lawmaker and a doctor, like his predecessor.

 The post of mayor of Paris is currently held by Anne Hidalgo, a Socialist looking to renew her term and favored in polls in the two-round municipal elections to be held in one month.

-The centrist party had promised to quickly name a replacement for Benjamin Griveaux, who withdrew Friday after explicit videos began circulating on social media, a leak operation claimed by a controversial Russian performance artist.
+The rapid changing of the guard in the important health ministry post came after the withdrawal of Benjamin Griveaux as candidate in the Paris mayoral race after explicit videos began circulating on social media, a leak operation claimed by a controversial Russian performance artist.

-Piotr Pavlensky, meanwhile, was being questioned by police investigators on counts of invasion of privacy and diffusing without permission images of a sexual character after Griveaux filed a complaint for invasion of privacy, the prosecutor’s office said Sunday.
-The French press reported that his companion was being questioned on the same counts.
-Pavlensky claimed responsibility for the leaks, denouncing the “big hypocracy” of Griveaux who put family at the forefront of his campaign.
+Piotr Pavlensky and his companion, meanwhile, were being questioned by police investigators on counts of invasion of privacy and diffusing without permission images of a sexual character after Griveaux filed a complaint for invasion of privacy.
+The prosecutor’s office said Sunday that the period of interrogation was being prolonged for both until Monday.

+Pavlensky claimed responsibility for the leaks, denouncing the “big hypocrisy” of Griveaux who put family at the forefront of his campaign.

-Pavlensky’s lawyer, Juan Branco, who had defended in the past Wikileaks figure Julien Assange, was forced by judicial authorities to withdraw from the case, according to the French media.
+Pavlensky’s lawyer, Juan Branco, who had defended in the past Wikileaks figure Julien Assange, said on TV he was forced to withdraw from the case.
+The prosecutor’s office would not confirm the claim.

 The mayorship of the French capital is a symbol of prestige, and more.
 For Macron’s young party, The Republic on the Move, which he created to win the presidential race in 2017, a Paris victory could compensate for losses elsewhere around the country.